Why is Important to Keep Track of Your Accounts Receivable?

 Aging Monitoring to Decrease Payment Delays

 Many customers pay within specified terms, i.e., within 30 days, but unfortunately, some do not, resulting in an increasing accounts receivable balance and potential cash flow management problems.
-While an increase in A/R is favorable when due to increased revenue, it is not if due to increased payment delays from customers.
+While an increase in A/R is favorable due to increased revenue, it is not due to increased payment delays from customers.
 This is one reason that accounts receivable should be monitored closely.